Foxyi03/Snake-Game/README.md

 //current status

 The files are just the layout on how I want it to look like.
 Nothing is set in place and stuff will be added or removed.
-Right now only some comments are inside as I do not know where to start yet due to having too many Ideas at once.
+Right now only some comments are inside.
+Everything is commented with what I would like it to contain.

 //info-dump